Nesterenko's linear independence criterion for vectors: Consequences and related results

 Then: \begin{enumerate} \item[$(a)$] Conclusions $(i)$ and $(ii)$ of Theorem \ref{thintro2} hold. \item[$(b)$] Let $\eps>0$, and $n$ be sufficiently large (in terms of $\eps$).
 Let $\calC_n$ denote the set of all vectors that can be written as $\lambda_1 e_1 + \ldots + \lambda_k e_k + u$ with:

 Then $\calC_n \cap \Z^p = \{(0,\ldots,0)\}$. \end{enumerate} \end{Prop}

-The main difference with Theorem \ref{thintro2} is that we require here $p$ linearly independent linear forms for any $n$.
+The main difference with Theorem \ref{thintro2} is that we require here $p$ linearly independent linear forms for any $n$ (and we also assume $e_1,\ldots,e_k $ to be $\R$-linearly independent).
 This makes the proof much easier, and enables one to get rid of several important assumptions of Theorem \ref{thintro2} (namely $Q_{n+1} = Q_n^{1+o(1)}$, $\tau_1,\ldots,\tau_k $ pairwise distinct, and $|L_n(e_j) | $ not too small).

 If $Q_{n+1} = Q_n^{1+o(1)}$ in Proposition \ref{propsiegel} then in $(b)$ we may replace $Q_n$ with any $Q$, by letting $n$ be such that $Q_n \leq Q < Q_{n+1}$.

 \Dem of Proposition \ref{propsiegel}: To prove conclusion $(i)$ of Theorem \ref{thintro2}, let $F$ be a subspace of $\R^p$ defined over $\Q$, of dimension $d$, which contains $e_1$, \ldots, $e_k$.
 Let $n$ be sufficiently large.
 Up to reordering $L_n^{(1)}$, \ldots, $L_n^{(p)}$, we may assume the restrictions of $L_n^{(1)}$, \ldots, $L_n^{(d)}$ to $F$ to be linearly independent linear forms on $F$.
 Denoting by $(u_1,\ldots,u_d)$ a basis of $F$ consisting in vectors of $\Z^p$, the matrix $[L_n^{(t)}(u_j)]_{1\leq t,j\leq d}$ has a non-zero integer determinant.
 By making suitable linear combinations of the columns, the values $L_n^{(t)}(e_1)$, \ldots, $L_n^{(t)}(e_k)$ appear and lead to the upper bound $Q_n^{d-k-\tau_1 -\ldots - \tau_k+o(1)}$ on the absolute value of this determinant.
 This concludes the proof of $(i)$ of Theorem \ref{thintro2}.